The Use of Electronic Monitoring Devices in Florida

 Finally, the statute is clear about the fact that a person who intentionally alters, tampers with, damages, or destroys any electronic monitoring equipment pursuant to court or commission order, unless such person is the owner of the equipment, or an agent of the owner, performing ordinary maintenance and repairs, commits a felony of the third degree, punishable by up to $5,000 in fines and/or 5 years in prison.

-As former prosecutors, our West Palm Beach and Fort Lauderdale criminal defense lawyers know the ins and outs of community control supervisory programs, including the use of electronic monitoring devices and the challenge that being subject to such supervision poses for offenders.
-Thus, if you’ve been arrested for or charged with a crime in Palm Beach, Broward or Miami-Dade Contact, be sure to contact our criminal defense lawyers at the Law Offices of Leifert & Leifert by calling 1-888-5-DEFEND (1-888-533-3363) to schedule a free consultation.
-We look forward to assisting you.
+As former prosecutors, our West Palm Beach and Fort Lauderdale criminal defense lawyers know the ins and outs of community control supervisory programs, including the use of electronic monitoring devices and the challenge that is subject to such supervision poses for offenders.